 New graduate students are awarded teaching assistantships.
 These offer the student an opportunity to gain teaching experience at the college level, to sharpen understanding of fundamental chemical concepts, and to practice presenting technical material to a group.
 Graduate students often find teaching to be among the most meaningful experiences of their education.

-Funds for research appointments come from grants, which provide support for research in defined areas.
+Funds for research assistantships come from grants, which provide support for research in defined areas.
 Graduate students are often appointed to a research assistantship after formal acceptance into a research group.

 Highly-qualified undergraduate students are encouraged to apply for pre-doctoral fellowships through the National Science Foundation (NSF) and the Hertz Foundation at the beginning of their senior year of college.